nickjackolaisen/BusinessInitiaitive/_posts/business tips/2023-09-28-business_idea.md

 ---
-title: "How to Come Up with a Business Idea: A Comprehensive 4 Step Guide"
+title: "How to Come Up with a Business Idea in 4 Steps"
 layout: post
 date: 2023-09-28
 author: jack_nicholaisen